ngrealish/cordova-plugin-nuance/README.md

 iOS

-- Configure the plugin with your credentials in the Plugins/Credentials.m file
+- Configure the plugin with your credentials in: platforms/ios/{{AppName}}/Plugins/cordova-plugin-nuance/Credentials.m

 Android

-- Configure the plugin with your credentials in the Plugins/Credentials.m file
+- Configure the plugin with your credentials in: platforms/android/src/com/lingusocial/nuance/Credentials.java

 ###Usage